 The spinal epidural space is bordered anteriorly by the vertebral body and posteriorly by the dura mater.
 It contains fat, arteries, and venous plexus.
 The epidural space is larger along the thoracolumbar spine, corresponding to a higher likelihood of spinal epidural abscess in this region.

 Spinal cord compression can occur from a wide range of underlying conditions.
 This article will focus on atraumatic causes of spinal cord compression, including degenerative spondylosis with myelopathy, metastatic disease of the spine, primary spinal cord malignancy, spinal epidural abscess, and spontaneous or iatrogenic spinal epidural hematoma.

-Myelopathy, or neurologic deficit(s) due to disease of the spinal cord, most commonly results from degenerative changes (spondylosis) involving the intervertebral/uncovertebral discs, facet joints or vertebral bodies resulting spinal stenosis in the cervical or lumbosacral spine.
+Myelopathy, or neurologic deficit(s) due to disease of the spinal cord, most commonly results from degenerative changes (spondylosis) involving the intervertebral/uncovertebral discs, facet joints, or vertebral bodies resulting in spinal stenosis in the cervical or lumbosacral spine.
 Cervical spondylosis is the most common cause of myelopathy in adults above the age of 55, and the incidence of myelopathy with this condition is approximately 5% to 10%.